domRiddle/ASF/Performance.md

 What is a **Steam glitch** - a specific action triggering **undefined** behaviour, which is **not intended, undocumented, and considered as a logic flaw**.
 It's **unreliable by definition**, which means that it can't be reproduced reliably with clean testing environment, and therefore, coded without resorting to hacks that are supposed to guess when glitch is happening and how to fight with it / abuse it.

-A good example of what I consider a **Steam glitch** is not that uncommon situation of dropping a card when game is being closed, which can be abused to some degree with idle master's game skip function.
+A good example of what is considered as a **Steam glitch** is not that uncommon situation of dropping a card when game is being closed, which can be abused to some degree with idle master's game skip function.

 - **Undefined behaviour** - you can't say if there will be 0 or 1 cards being dropped.
 - **Not intended** - based on past experience and behaviour of Steam network that doesn't result in same behaviour when sending a single request.